 We are not able offer make-ups, drop-in sessions, or credits/refunds for students who have missed group classes.

 If a class meeting is canceled by the YMCA due to pool closure or instructor absence, every effort will be made to hold a make-up offering for the group as a whole.
 A class meeting is considered “cancelled” if at least half the allotted time frame is lost.
 Hour long classes will be considered “cancelled” if more than 30 minutes are lost, 45 minute classes are considered “cancelled” if more than 22 minutes are lost, 30 minute classes are considered “cancelled” if more than 15 minutes are lost.
-Schedule changes will be announced via email and the Remind app.
+Schedule changes will be announced via email and in the Aquatics Facebook Group when possible.